 From South Miami Avenue, guests walk or drive through a Tropical Hardwood Hammock; this is a rare native Miami landscape.
 If you walk in, you’ll encounter a collection of figurative sculptures, many decapitated(!), that culminate in two prominent figures at the entrance.
 On the north side is Bel Vizcaya and on the south is Ponce de Leon.
 The tales of the shipwrecked Spaniards are now transformed into to one mythological explorer with the name Bel Vizcaya that lived among the Tequesta on what is now called Biscayne Bay.

 The other sculpture is of Ponce de Leon, the Spaniard that claimed “La Florida” for Spain in 1513.
 Ponce de Leon’s cultural and historical significance can not be overstated for the history of Miami.
 He represents the start of the Grand Exchange between Europe and the land that is now Miami, in all its destruction and growth.
 At his feet is a globe, with Florida as the landmass most visible.
 It is thought that this was originally a portrait of Gian Lorenzo Bernini, that was renamed as Ponce de Leon.
+If you look closely at the globe at the feet of Ponce de Leon, a map of Florida is carved into the stone.

 Through these two sculptures, James Deering is demonstrating to visitors that this Villa is a piece of Europe coming to what was then a natural landscape of mangroves and hammocks, with a long history of indigenous people, as well as Bahamians.
 It is important to note that no aspect of Tequesta, Seminole, or Bahamian culture manifests itself at Vizcaya.